The human body was designed to move, are you moving regularly?

 What exercise should I try?

-If you’ve been injured and received some treatment from a healthcare professional, like a Chiropractor why not ask their advice as they will have a good understanding of your current physical fitness, stage of recovery and therefore can advise you on the most beneficial exercise to start with.
-Swimming can often be a useful sport as you can activate your muscle and get your body moving while minimising the effect of gravity that your body would be exposed to running.
+If you’ve been injured and received treatment from a Chiropractor, why not ask their advice as they will have a good understanding of your current physical fitness, stage of recovery and therefore can advise you on the most beneficial exercise to start with.
+Swimming is a great sport as you can activate your muscles and get your body moving while minimising impact.

 Am I too old to exercise?

 No!
-It’s never too late to exercise, but it’s important to choose something to suit your bodies needs.
+It’s never too late to exercise, but it’s important to choose something to suit your body.
 Starting running in your 70’s may not be the best choice.
-Instead, steadily building up your exercise levels, via low impact activities such as instructor guided Pilates, later progressing to some resistance Pilates may be a much better and safer approach.
-This doesn’t mean you can never run, but it’s worth investing in your foundation if you have been inactive for some time as you are likely to lack supporting muscles and will be more prone to injury.
+Instead, steadily building up your exercise levels, via low impact activities such as instructor guided Pilates is a better starting point.
+This doesn’t mean you can never run, but it’s worth investing in building your foundation strength if you have been inactive for some time as you are likely to lack supporting muscles and will be more prone to injury.

 It’s certainly not one size fits all.

-If you currently leave the house 1x week to walk to the corner shop it may be as simple as introducing another similar or shorter walk to your weak.
-Ideally not increasing distance by more than 20% a week whatever level you are at.
+If you currently leave the house 1x week to walk to the corner shop it may be as simple as introducing another similar or shorter walk to your week.
+Ideally not increasing distance by more than 20% a week.
 Steady increase in activity gives your body the chance to adapt to the increased demand and not over stress structures which can otherwise result in injury.

-We recommend you seek a health professionals advice if you plan to change your activity levels to ensure you are safe and effective.
+We recommend you seek a health professionals advice if you plan to change your activity levels to ensure your plans are appropriate.

 Forget what your teacher said about your sporting ability.
 Exercise is good for everyone no matter what speed.
 It’s far more important you get out there and move than do nothin at all.
 Exercise has been shown to boost mood too so why not find something you enjoy and start today.

 We have some great tips on our social media channels and blog to help you with some healthy lifestyle habits.
 If you would like more specific help contact us via email or phone.
 We will arrange a personal consultation to establish your needs.
-Contact us now:
+Contact KH Chiropractic near Honiton now:

 Email info@khchiropractic.com